hellmelt/erlnode/README.md

 ```
 erl -sname nodeName -setcookie cookieString
 ```
-* node start (edit name of erlang node to connect to)
+* edit name of erlang node to connect to, mind the host part (only short names only, currently)
+* node start
-* Go to erlang node, send a message
+* Go to erlang node, send a message (only atoms, presently)
 ```
 {any, nodeName@host} ! myAtom.
 ```